postgresml/postgresml/pgml-docs/docs/blog/data-is-living-and-relational.md

 - Denormalized datasets may grow to billions of rows, and terabytes of data
 - The data often spans multiple iterations of the schema, and software bugs can introduce outlier data

 We think it’s worth attempting to move the machine learning process and modern data architectures beyond the status quo.
 To that end, we’re building the PostgresML Gym to provide a test bed for real world ML experimentation in a Postgres database.
 Your personal gym will include the PostgresML dashboard and several tutorial notebooks to get you started.
-You can even load those familiar academic data sets with calls to [pgml.load_data()](https://postgresml.org/gym/quick_start/#get-data).

 <center>
   <video autoplay loop muted width="90%" style="box-shadow: 0 0 8px #000;">